darko-mesaros/workshop-serverless-with-cdk/README.md

 # Building Serverless Applications with CDK - Workshop

-:point_up: **NOTE: This workshop uses TypeScript as it's lanugage of choice.
+:point_up: **NOTE: This workshop's README uses TypeScript as it's lanugage of choice.
 But the same ideas can be applied to any other language supported** :point_up:

 :warning: **UPDATE 2020-11-05:** Added support for Python in the working